College Football rankings: Top 25 scores, schedule for bowl games | NCAA.com

 Bowl season is here.
 It's full of Top 25 showdowns.
-Below, find Top 25 scores and schedule for bowl games, using the College Football Playoff rankings.
+Below, find the Top 25 scores and schedule for bowl games.
+All rankings are the College Football Playoff rankings.

 On Saturday, No. 21 Fresno State beat Arizona State in the Las Vegas Bowl.
 The Bulldogs were the first ranked team to play in their bowl game this season.